s0974092/promptopia/README.md

 ## TODO List & Roadmap
 - [ ] Implement Search
+  - Search by prompt
+  - Search by tag
+  - Search by username
 - [ ] Implement Click on tag
 - [ ] Implement View other profiles